Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Terminology

-This section lists terms and abbreviations that are used in this document.
+This specification lists terms and abbreviations that are used in this document.

-### Terminology Used in This Document

-Access request
+Access grant
 : XX

 Directory
 : An FSC directory holds information about all services in the FSC system so they can be discovered.

-Grant
-: XX

 Inway
 : API Gateway, technically a reverse proxy, that handles incoming connections to one or more services and confirms to the FSC Core standard.

 Outway
-: HTTP Proxy as defined in [RFC X] that handles outgoing connections to Inways and confirms to the FSC Core standard.
+: HTTP Proxy as defined in [RFC 7230](https://www.rfc-editor.org/rfc/rfc7230#section-2.3) that handles outgoing connections to Inways and confirms to the FSC Core standard.

 HTTP Service
 : HTTP services as defined in [RFC X] that are provided via an Inway